pablodiste/data-store/README.md

 ```kotlin
 val peopleStore = PeopleStore() // or injected using DI
 ```
-All operation with the store are usually tied to an scope, we can use the viewModelScope for example to launch a coroutine that listens for the incoming data.
+All operation with the store are usually tied to a scope, we can use the viewModelScope for example to launch a coroutine that listens for the incoming data.
 ```kotlin
 viewModelScope.launch {
   val response = personStore.fetch(RealmPersonStore.Key("1"))